Chromium, Urine

 Clinical Info

-Chromium urine levels may be used to monitor short term exposure.
+This test may be useful to monitor short term exposure.
 The form of chromium greatly influences distribution.
 Trivalent chromium resides in the plasma and is usually not of clinical importance.
 Hexavalent chromium is considered highly toxic.
 Symptoms associated with chromium toxicity vary based upon route of exposure and dose and may include dermatitis, impairment of pulmonary function, gastroenteritis, hepatic necrosis, bleeding, and acute tubular necrosis.
-The ACGIH Biological Exposure Index for daily exposure of hexavalent chromium is an increase of 10 µg/gCRT between pre-shift and post-shift urine collections.
-The ACGIH Biological Exposure Index for long and short-term hexavalent chromium is an end-of-shift concentration of 30 µg/gCRT at the end of the work week.
+The ACGIH Biological Exposure Index for total chromium in urine is an end-of-shift concentration of 0.7 µg/L measured at the end of the work week.